raspberrypilearning/cd-my-favourite-celebrity/en/step_2.md

 ---
 title: I don't have a Trinket account
 ---

-**Note:** this project can be completed without an account on trinket.io, however without an account you will not be able to use your own pictures.
-Please create an account if you wish to use your own pictures.
-Instructions on how to do this are below.

 You can save your work by using one of the options in the **Share** menu.
 You will get a link that you can either save somewhere, for example in a document, or send to someone via email.
 **Note:** each time you make a change, you will get a new link.